ampproject/amphtml/extensions/amp-consent/amp-consent.md

 current user to the 3rd party vendor extensions.

 Unlike consent state, this `shareData` is not persisted in client side storage.

+#### useCache
+For latency optimization, `useCache` can be used to instruct AMP to use client cached values to make the current consent decision, and then posibly turn `checkConsentHref` request into a non-blocking asynchrous syncing.
+It takes a boolean value.

+If cache is empty or the cached consent state is `unknown`, `checkConsentHref` will still be a blocking request.

 #### onUpdateHref